 Sheltered beach on the north-east coast, between Whangaroa and the Bay of Islands.
 The wreck of the Greenpeace vessel Rainbow Warrior, bombed by French saboteurs in Auckland in 1985, was sunk in Matauri Bay as a diving attraction in 1987.
 A monument to the ship stands on the headland.
 The area is a centre for farming and commercial fishing, and a holiday destination.

 Group of islands about 4 km north-east offshore from Matauri Bay.
 There are eight main islands, the largest of which is Motukawanui.
 There is deep-sea fishing in the vicinity.
-Captain James Cook named the islands when the Endeavour anchored nearby on 27 November 1769.
+Lieutenant James Cook named the islands when the Endeavour anchored nearby on 27 November 1769.
 The name refers to the fish (probably trevally) bought from Māori.